-Fibroids can range in size from a grape to a grapefruit and may cause uncomfortable symptoms, including heavy menstrual bleeding and painful periods.
+Fibroids can range in size from an apple seed to a grapefruit and may cause uncomfortable symptoms, including heavy menstrual bleeding and painful periods.

 These symptoms may worsen over time if the fibroids are left untreated.

-Women with fibroids may experience one or more of the following symptoms:3
+Women with fibroids may experience one or more of the following symptoms:1

 - Heavy periods (heavy menstrual bleeding)